Your knits take time and heart to make, take good care of them and they’ll take care of you back.

-At The Rare Creature you might notice we love beautiful things.
-What we love even more is taking care of them so they can last a long time.
+You might notice we love beautiful things, what we love even more is taking care of them so they can last a long time.
 Here are some tips we’ve learned and picked up over time that we hope you'll find helpful.

-HAND WASHING: Use clean, lukewarm water about 30°C with a mild and gentle detergent like The Laundress wool & Cashmere Shampoo (good for alpaca, but not necessary for cotton).
-Allow to soak for 15 minutes before rinsing thoroughly 1st in lukewarm warm, then finally in cool water.
+HAND WASHING: Use clean, lukewarm water about 30°C with a mild and gentle detergent like the Wool & Cashmere shampoo from the Laundress.
+Allow soaking for 15 minutes before rinsing thoroughly 1st in lukewarm warm, then finally in cool water.
 Other detergent like Soak and Eucalan are also great choices as they can be left in so no worries about thorough rinsing.

 STORING: Make sure items are clean and completely dry before storing.
 Store in a dry, cool place away from direct sunlight.
 Lavender, rosemary, cedar blocks or Moth Away can be used for protection against moths.
 Knit items should be stored flat in a folded manner.